Juliocesar-sec/Network-Portfolio/Firewall/Readme.md

 * Block UDP 5353 on public or untrusted networks
 * Segment networks to limit broadcast scope
 * Monitor for unusual multicast traffic patterns

+System discovery and RPC services are designed for convenience in trusted environments, not for open network exposure.
+In secure network designs, they are typically restricted to internal segments, filtered by firewalls, and disabled when not required.

 ---